Is Call of Duty safe for kids?

 What is Call of Duty?

 Call of Duty is a gritty first-person shooter (FPS) game based on military settings.
-The first few games were set in World War II before expanding into other wars.
-For example, Modern Warfare features on an American soldier, a UK operative, and a woman leading the militia in defence of her home in a fictional Arab country that is attacked by terrorists and corrupt Russian military.
+The first few games are set in World War II while other wars feature in other games.

 The game depicts events through the protagonists’ eyes.
 Atrocities against innocent civilians, terrorist attacks and scenes of torture and execution.
-There is a focus on players avoiding killing civilians by holding fire until it’s revealed whether individuals are the actual enemy or innocents.
+Players need to decide whether targets are enemies or innocents.

 Game series